 In addition to arthritis, torn or damaged cartilage can cause your bones to rub or grate alongside each other, which is likely to cause discomfort.

 Children might also experience a condition known as irritable hip, which is usually caused by a problem with the protective membrane surrounding the joint.
 Inflammation of this membrane can be painful and cause a temporary limp.
-While this usually clears up on its own, it can be a sign of something more serious, so you should check with a doctor to be sure.

 Hip bone injuries